JannesBonk/PassatHook/CS2/README.md

 # Is it undetected?
 ### Most likely it is, but we will never know ¯\\(ツ)/¯
 ### Final answer: yes
-# How to use?
-### Press insert to close/open menu.
-### Make sure your cursor is unlocked to navigate the menu.
-### Make sure you play in windowed/windowed fullscreen for the overlay to work
 # How it works?
 ### It's an external aplication that can read and write CS2 memory.
 ### Uses ImGui library to draw stuff on the screen.